NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 def plot_radiation_pattern_polar(Ptheta: np.ndarray):
     """Plots the radiation pattern in polar coordinates.

-    The angles increase clockwise with zero at the top.
+    The angles increase clockwise with zero at the top (+z direction).

     Args:
         Ptheta: radial flux of the far fields in polar coordinates.